heythisispaul/EncompassConnect/README.md

     * `viewEmailSignature`: boolean - determines if the email signature HTML will be returned with the results (defaults to false).
     * `start`: number - Allows to optionally skip over records.
     * `limit`: number
     * `filter` - Can take the following properties.
-Each property takes an array of strings of the property you would like to filter to:
+Each property takes a string or number of the property you would like to filter to:
         * `groupId`
         * `roleId`
         * `personaId`
         * `organizationId`
-        * `userName`
+        * `userName` (Looks at first or last name but not full name.
+Eg - John Smith would return from providing 'John' or 'Smith' but not 'John Smith')

 #### users.profile(_userId_)
 Returns a user profile for the provided Encompass Id as the resolution to a promise.